Friends of Syria Group

-The Group of Friends of the Syrian People (sometimes Friends of Syria Group, Friends of the Syrian People Group, Friends of Democratic Syria or simply Friends of Syria) is an international diplomatic collective of countries and bodies convening periodically on the topic of Syria outside the U.N.
+The Group of Friends of the Syrian People (sometimes Friends of Syria Group, Friends of the Syrian People Group, Friends of Democratic Syria or simply Friends of Syria) was an international diplomatic collective of countries and bodies convening periodically on the topic of Syria outside the U.N.
 Security Council.
-The collective was created in response to a Russian and Chinese veto on a Security Council resolution condemning Syria.
+The collective was created in response to a Russian and Chinese veto on a Security Council resolution condemning the actions of the Syrian Ba'athist government during the Syrian civil war.

 History, purpose

 The group was initiated by then-French president Nicolas Sarkozy, with the purpose to find a solution to the Syrian conflict, after Russia and China had vetoed a 4 February 2012 UN Security Council resolution.
 Its first meeting took place on 24 February 2012 in Tunisia.
 The second meeting took place the same year on 1 April in Istanbul, Turkey.
 The third meeting of the Friends of Syria took place in Paris in early July 2012.
 The fourth summit took place in Marrakesh in December 2012.